 If there is any conflict between the terms of this Privacy Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit the Department of Commerce’s Privacy Shield Website at https://www.privacyshield.gov/.

-With respect to any sharing of EU and Swiss Business Contact Information for the purposes of marketing DFIN products and services, DFIN obtains assurances from its affiliates, subsidiaries and business partners that such entities will use and disclose such EU and Swiss Business Contact Information for purposes of marketing DFIN products and services only.
+With respect to any sharing of EU, UK and Swiss Business Contact Information for the purposes of marketing DFIN products and services, DFIN obtains assurances from its affiliates, subsidiaries and business partners that such entities will use and disclose such EU, UK and Swiss Business Contact Information for purposes of marketing DFIN products and services only.

-In cases of onward transfer of EU or Swiss Business Information to third parties pursuant to Privacy Shield, DFIN is potentially liable in the event of an improper disclosure.
-In certain situations, individuals may seek to opt-out of disclosures of their EU and Swiss Business Contact Information by contacting DFIN as specified in the “How To Contact Us” section below.
+In cases of onward transfer of EU, UK or Swiss Business Information to third parties pursuant to Privacy Shield, DFIN is potentially liable in the event of an improper disclosure.
+In certain situations, individuals may seek to opt-out of disclosures of their EU, UK and Swiss Business Contact Information by contacting DFIN as specified in the “How To Contact Us” section below.

 In compliance with the Privacy Shield Principles, DFIN commits to resolve complaints about our collection or use of your personal data at no cost to the individual.
-European Union and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should contact the director of Global Data Privacy at email@example.com.
+European Union, United Kingdom and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should contact our Global Data Privacy department at email@example.com.
 DFIN will respond to your inquiry within 45 days.

-In the event of a reported complaint that DFIN does not resolve itself, DFIN commits to cooperate with the EU Data Protection Authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by the EU DPA panel or Swiss Commissioner with regard to human resource and non-human resource data transferred from the EU and Switzerland to DFIN in the United States (US).
+In the event of a reported complaint that DFIN does not resolve itself, DFIN commits to cooperate with the EU Data Protection Authorities (DPAs), UK Information Commissioner (ICO) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by the EU DPA panel, or UK ICO or Swiss Commissioner with regard to human resource and non-human resource data transferred from the EU, UK and Switzerland to DFIN in the United States (US).